Skip to Main Content

 General Statement

-In order to support the research and teaching mission of California State University, Long Beach, the University Library provides access to ScholarWorks @ the Beach.
+In order to support the research and teaching mission of California State University, Long Beach, the University Library provides access to ScholarWorks.
 The role of the library is to support researchers developing data management plans, provide access to information regardless of storage location, and preserve/archive information.
 This repository serves to index and preserve the intellectual output of faculty researchers throughout the lifecycle of the data.
 The University Library assumes responsibility for the organization of the repository, directing potential users to information, and the longevity of its contents.

 Access & Sharing